Weatherboard, timber and sheet claddings

 Weatherboards, timber and sheet claddings benefit from regular maintenance.
-How much maintenance they need depends on the material, the age, and the design of the cladding.
+How much maintenance they need depends on the material, age, and design of the cladding.

 Weatherboards can be made from timber, fibre cement, aluminium or PVC.
 The boards can be horizontal, vertical or diagonal.
 There are also different profiles available.

-This can happen on new timber.
-It can exude through paint.
+This can happen on new timber, and it can exude through paint.

 Allow the resin to bleed out naturally.
 This will take up to 2 years.
 Scrape the resin off regularly as it comes to the surface.

 Once it has stopped bleeding, sand back the affected areas to bare timber, prime with an alkyd-aluminium primer, undercoat, then paint.
-Using lighter-coloured paint will reduce the risk of further bleed.
+Using lighter-coloured paint will reduce the risk of further bleed, darker colours increase the heat absorption and soften the resin further.

 This is due to continuous dampness or incorrect timber treatment level.